Black Jack (manga character): Surgical skills

 Black Jack is a highly skilled doctor, able to handle scalpels and other medical tools quickly and precisely.
-He frequently reattaches and transplants limbs, performs near-perfect cosmetic surgery, and takes on cases that other surgeons have abandoned and despaired of, even when the other surgeons are widely recognized experts in their field.
+He frequently reattaches and transplants limbs, performs near-perfect cosmetic surgery, and takes on cases that other surgeons have abandoned, even when the other surgeons are widely recognized experts in their field.

 Black Jack is also known to use his tools for self-defense, showing himself to be capable of clogging the barrel of a gun with a scalpel from some distance.
 He is also shown to be a ruthless combatant, once even strangling an attacker with surgical tubing.

 Aside from his speed, precision and ingenuity, Black Jack also has extraordinary fortitude and stamina.
 In several chapters and episodes, he performs surgeries on himself, and on occasion performs solo operations for 24 consecutive hours.
 In one instance, he operates on 40 patients simultaneously.

 Lack of medical license

 While some doctors openly praise Black Jack's for his surgical abilities, others disdain him for not having a license.
 The manga explains that he lost his medical license when he went against his superiors orders and performed a surgery on his lover who had late stage ovarian cancer.
 His superiors had said that her illness was too far along to even bother with surgery, but he proceeded anyway and saved her life.
 For his insubordination and out of pure jealousy toward Black Jack for outshining them and potentially taking away their positions in the future, his superiors took away his medical license.
 However, since they exiled Black Jack from the medical association he has been able to excel in his medical studies and abilities thus avoiding the restrictions that other doctors must abide in.
 Later, when Black Jack is featured in a film, the World Medical Association objects to him being the star, and so his surgical skills are edited out of the final cut.